unni-krishnan-95/copy/_posts/2016-09-26-over-the-wire-natas3.md

 ### Level 19:
 <a href="/images/natas19.PNG"><img src="/images/natas19.PNG"></a>

 Okay, so it seems that the code is being reused from the previous level... but this time they went ahead and changed the way the __PHPSESSID__ works.
-So let's fire up Burp and login without any username or password see what the cookies infomration shows us.
+So let's fire up Burp and login without any username or password see what the cookies information shows us.

 <a href="/images/natas19-2.PNG"><img src="/images/natas19-2.PNG"></a>